PocketSprite - Frequently Asked Questions

 If the device turns on but is stuck, you can try a hard reset.

 Press the power button and the start button (bottom right button) at the same time.
+You may also keep maintaining the bottom right button then press the power button.

 - If the wifi appears to be unstable try moving the device closer to your wifi hotspot (router, phone, etc)